VanLeDinh96/toeic-vocabulary/vocabulary.md

 34. sprinkler (noun)
 35. lawn (noun)
 36. irrigation (noun)
-- the sprinklers for the lawn's irrigation system
+- the sprinklers for the lawn's irrigation system are mechanically controlled